Jazz Chisholm Player Props: Marlins vs. Phillies

 Jazz Chisholm At The Plate

-- Chisholm is batting .231 with a double, two home runs and three walks.
+- Chisholm has a double, a triple, two home runs and three walks while hitting .250.

-- Chisholm is batting .316 with one homer during his last outings and is on a five-game hitting streak.
+- Chisholm is batting .304 with one homer during his last outings and is on a six-game hitting streak.

-- Chisholm has picked up a hit in eight games this year (72.7%), including one multi-hit game.
+- In nine of 12 games this season (75.0%), Chisholm has reached via hit, and that includes multiple hits twice.

-- He has gone deep in two of 11 games played this season, and in 4.8% of his plate appearances.
+- He has hit a long ball in two of 12 games played this season, and in 4.3% of his plate appearances.

-- In three of 11 games this season, he has scored, including multiple runs once.
+- In four of 12 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.